zalyoung/gitlab-handbook/content/handbook/product/groups/product-technical-program-management.md

 ### Core Responsibilities

-More information can be found in the Product TPM Job Family and the Product TPM Leadership Job Family
+More information can be found in the [Product TPM Job Family](/job-families/product/technical-program-manager)and the [Product TPM Leadership Job Family](/job-families/product/technical-program-manager-leadership)

 ### How We Work